chenzhiliang94/BO-for-LLMs/README.md

 }
 ```

 Given a downstream task of `gsm8k` and **the performance as the task loss**, our algorithm eventually infers that it's best to use 100% of gsm8k data to get the best downstream task loss (without knowing the downstreeam task is gsm8k).
+(Click on the "play" button in the gif top right corner to play it)
 ![eval_gsm8k_loss_but_expected](https://github.com/user-attachments/assets/55583fab-5a95-4eea-aaac-bb8ddedd9a1c)

 An interesting phenomenon happens if we instead consider **the performance as the task performance (e.g., accuracy over gsm8k questions)**.
 Somehow the algorithm eventually decides that using a big portion of TriviaQA and CommonsenseQA dataset leads to the best downstream gsm8k performance!
+(Click on the "play" button in the gif top right corner to play it)
 ![eval_gsm8k_performance_but_weird](https://github.com/user-attachments/assets/ee27b3d7-c9be-4f63-ad83-ba91932a208f)